parsonsmatt/parsonsmatt.github.io/consulting.md

 # Implementation

 Do you have a Haskell application that you need an extra hand on?
-I can help build and specify the application for you at a rapid development.
+I can help build and specify the application with you at a rapid development pace.

 # Tutoring